jakerains/HCI-V3/README.md

 ---

 <div align="center">
-Made with ❤️ by Jake Rains
+Made with 💚 by GenAI Jake
 </div>